maxxiimo/the-front-end-manifesto/chp4-stylesheet-review.md

 As you add more styles, and consequently partials, consider the following:

-1. Group related partials together with a common prefix:
+1. Group related partials together with a common prefix [least favorite]:

         _homepage_form.sass